29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

 Here is a live model of the mecanum drive found on the Servo magazine website about holonomic locomotion
 #components.pro-con(
   pros: [
-    - Holonomic Movement: Mecanum wheels allow for full omnidirectional movement, including forward, backward, sideways, and diagonal, giving excellent maneuverability
+    - Holonomic Movement: Mecanum wheels allow for full omnidirectional movement, including forward, backward, sideways, and diagonal, giving excellent manoeuverability
     - Good Pushing Power: Compared to other holonomic drives like X Drive or H Drive, Mecanum maintains relatively good traction and pushing power
     - Versatility: Mecanum Drive offers a solid balance of movement options while still being able to handle various competition tasks, making it adaptable to different areas of teh competition like skills
   ],